SS501: 2011–2015: Hiatus and SS501 Best Collection

 During SS501's eight anniversary, SS501 members posted the same video on YouTube together to celebrate and greet their fans.
 Kim Hyun Joong was not able to be in the video at that time because he had a shooting on his variety show, Barefoot Friends.
 However, Kim Hyun Joong still talked about his debut on his Korea fanmeeting entitled 2013 KHJ Show - Party People, held at the same day of their anniversary.

 On October 26, 2013, Heo had his first and farewell concert in Seoul entitled "2013 Heo Young Saeng Seoul Concert 0513 My Story", which marked the first time that all five members of SS501 appeared together on one stage and performed together as a group again after three years, as seen at the UNIQLO AX Hall.

 In 2014, SS501 released "SS501 Best Collection" album in Japan on September.
 The compilation set features a total of two albums, one featuring their greatest Korean-language hits and the other featuring their Japanese-language hits.
 Volume One features 26 Korean-language songs.
 It comes with a bonus DVD containing 16 music videos while, Volume Two features 17 Japanese-language songs.
 It comes with a bonus DVD containing three music videos and additional bonus content.
 September 2, both "SS501 Best Collection" versions ranked on the Oricon Albums Chart at number eleven and thirteen respectively.
 Later that year, Kyujong was discharged from the military.

 On January 17, 2015, SS501's special project group consisting of Young Saeng, Kyu Jong, and Hyung Jun performed on stage together at the Musical & Talk Concert, organized by the Seoul Police Promotional Team, which is where Heo Young Saeng had performed his military duties.

 It was confirmed on September 2, 2015 that the trio sub-unit would return.

-2016–present: Double S 301, Reunion and 20th anniversary world tour
+2016–present: Double S 301, and reunion as Five O One

 On January 20, 2016, CI Entertainment confirmed that SS501's special project group would debut as Double S 301.
 The group held its comeback showcase at Art Hall of Lotte Card Art Center on February 15 at 8pm KST, and released their official debut mini-album ETERNAL 5 on the following day.

 In February 2017, Hyung-jun began his mandatory military enlistment and is expected to return in 2019.
 Kim Hyun Joong returned from his enlistment shortly after.
 On July 1, Jungmin completed his service.